First Quarter on

 Lunation 849 / 1802

-The Moon is 8 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 8 days young and navigating through the first part of the current synodic month.
 This is lunation 849 of Meeus index or 1802 from Brown series.

 Synodic month length 29.68 days

-The length of the lunation is 29 days, 16 hours and 20 minutes.
-It is 1 hour and 9 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 16 hours and 20 minutes and it is 1 hour and 9 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean